 Professor Lorna Doucet of School of Management Fudan University shares research into how US and Chinese business people manage conflict

-By Tom Gamble.
+From Star Wars to Trade Wars and Conflict Management by Tom Gamble.
 Related research: “Cross-cultural differences in conflict management: An inductive study of Chinese and American managers” by Lorna Doucet, Karen A. Jehn, Elizabeth Weldon, Xiangming Chen, Zhongming Wang, published in the International Journal of Conflict Management

 Take me to the stars